-Google Compute Engine offers a configurable and flexible networking system that enables you to permit connections between the outside world and your instances.
-You can manage your Compute Engine network by configuring the network, firewall, and instance settings.
+Google Compute Engine offers a configurable and flexible Virtual Private Cloud (VPC) networking system that enables you to permit connections between the outside world and your instances.
+You can manage your VPC network by configuring the network, firewall, and instance settings.

-A network belongs to only one project, and each instance can only belong to one network.
-All Compute Engine networks use the IPv4 protocol.
-Compute Engine currently does not support IPv6.
+Each instance can only belong to one network.
+All VPC networks use the IPv4 protocol.
+Compute Engine networks currently do not support IPv6.
 However, Google is a major advocate of IPv6 and it is an important future direction.

-Each network has its own firewall controlling access to the instances.
+Each VPC network has its own firewall controlling access to the instances.

 All traffic to instances, even from other instances, is blocked by the